How To Have a Safe Baby Bath Time

-Bathing a newborn can be daunting, but we’re here to let you know how to become a pro.
+Bathing a newborn can be daunting, but we’re here to help you relax and embrace bath time.

 That first bath time with baby sometimes has your heart racing and every scenario running through your mind.
 How do you support them?
 What happens if they don’t like the water?
-How can you make bathing simple?
 Natural questions all new mothers ask themselves, and ones that are easily answered.
 We’re here to guide you through those first experiences, help you to relax and most importantly remind you that you’re doing amazing, no matter what.

-Of course there are aspects to bathing a newborn that need to be considered to ensure they’re safe and comfortable, but once you know them, you’ll never forget.
-Becoming a professional scrubber takes a little bit of practice, but something we always want you to know is to just embrace everything that comes your way.
+There are aspects to bathing a newborn that need to be considered to ensure they’re safe and comfortable, but once you know them, you’ll never forget.
+Becoming a professional scrubber takes a little bit of practice, but something we always want you to know is just embrace everything that comes your way.

-After giving birth, you’re going to feel fragile in more ways that you would like to admit to.
+After giving birth, you’re going to feel fragile in more ways than you would like to admit to.
 Little one is also going to feel the same, so it’s about making sure you don’t put too much pressure on your mind and body.
-Leaning over a bath to keep baby stable with one hand and wash them with another can be strenuous and tiring on your back, so there’s some other options for you that will stop you from injuring yourself.
+Leaning over a bath to keep baby stable with one hand and washing them with the othercan be strenuous and tiring on your back, so there are some other options for you that will stop you from injuring yourself.

 If your kitchen or bathroom sink is large enough, then you can use it as an alternative.
 Always make sure it’s clean from any harmful germs before filling with water – cold water and then hot water.
-You can also buy baby bathing tubs, however, most parents will use the sink and it also creates the perfect photograph opportunity.
+To help keep your baby comfy, you can use a Lotus Baby Bath.
 Standing at the sink means you won’t have to stretch over, keeping you more comfortable.

 Just a little bit of time